by Dr. Lawrence Wilson

 3. Mixed Oxidation.
 This is a mixture of fast and slow oxidation, and is discussed below.

 WARNING: Others may use questionnaires, blood tests or other methods to assess the oxidation rate.
-I have found these to be extremely inaccurate.
+We have found these to be inaccurate.

 HAIR MINERAL ANALYSIS DETERMINATION OF THE OXIDATION TYPES BY DR. ECKÕS METHOD

 To assess oxidation rate, Dr. Eck made use of the ratios of calcium-to-potassium (Ca/K) and sodium-to-magnesium (Na/Mg).
 For accurate mineral readings, the hair must not be washed at the laboratory.
-Only two commercial laboratories in the United States do not wash the hair, Analytical Research Labs and Trace Elements, Inc. I do not recommend using Trace Elements, Inc. for hair testing.
-They are not as careful, they do not list the ideal hair values, their graphs are more difficult to read, and their nutrition programs are terrible.
+Only two commercial laboratories in the United States do not wash the hair, Analytical Research Labs and Trace Elements, Inc. At this time, (December 2020), we do not recommend using Trace Elements, Inc. for hair testing.
+They are not as careful, they do not list the ideal hair values, their graphs are more difficult to read, and their supplement and dietary recommendations are not very good, in our experience.

 Let us examine exactly how these ratios are used to assess the oxidation type, and why.